Scan → MusicXML · MusicXML → engraved score

 Rhythm math, structure, and a render-vs-scan comparison grade each measure red, yellow, or green before you ever see the result.

-The score check walks you through only the bars that need a human, then exports MusicXML with an audit log of everything that was found and fixed.
+The score check walks you through only the bars that need a human, then exports MusicXML with an audit log of everything that was found and fixed — or hands straight off to the engraver for a print-ready score.

 Honest by design